 Victoria Falls Anti Poaching Unit

-However with the beauty of the location comes with some heavy burdens of human and animal conflict.
-VFAPU tries to ease some of the burdens by protecting the wildlife and habitat from poacher pressure (subsistence and commercial), as well rescue and rehabilitate animals injured by human interference.
-Additionally, we try to train and find employment for ex-poachers so that they have a sustainable income without doing harm to flora and fauna.
+However, the beauty of the location comes with some heavy burdens of human and animal conflict.
+VFAPU tries to ease some of the burdens by protecting the wildlife and habitat from poacher pressure (subsistence and commercial), as well rescuing and rehabilitating animals injured by human interference.
+Additionally, we do all we can to train ex-poachers in new skills so they find alternative avenues of revenue creation to give them a sustainable income without doing harm to flora and fauna.
 Education is also important, and VFAPU and its partners try to reach children at an early age through school and community awareness programs.

 Charles Brightman – VFAPU Founder